 What is a Router

 A router is used to share your Internet connection among multiple devices.
-A typical router is a wireless router, and it creates and hosts a Wi-Fi network that multiple devices can connect.
+A typical router from Router200 is used to create and host a Wi-Fi network that multiple devices can connect.
 It probably has multiple Ethernet ports and allows you to connect multiple devices.

 The router connects to the Internet via the modem and the router itself receives a single public IP address on the Internet.
 Servers communicate with the router, and the router routes the traffic to the appropriate devices on your home network.